Books I Read in 2025

 How to Know a Person by ???

-Fun to read so far, but it's really just emphasizing something that I already knew (but do not practice): FULL PRESENCE (ala Power of Now) with the humans you are with.
+A fun read, but it really just emphasized something that I already knew (but do not practice): FULL PRESENCE (ala Power of Now) with the humans you are with.

 Amusing Ourselves to Death by Neil Postman